FungXF/capstone_travel_recommender/README.md

 1. Description of the activity
 2. Duration of the activity
 3. URL of images
-- The scraping file is saved as 'durationdescriptionimages.csv' and will be added to the other datasets in Notebook 2.
+- The scraping file is saved as `durationdescriptionimages.csv` and will be added to the other datasets in Notebook 2.

 ## Notebook 2 of 4
 - Notebook 1: Introduction, Scraping